-The Corpus Christi Air Monitoring and Surveillance Camera Project Advisory Board met on November 18, 2010 on the campus of Texas A&M University in Corpus Christi, Texas.
-Dr. McDonald-Buller presented an overview of the results of dispersion modeling of air toxics in Corpus Christi.
-The meeting notes from the Advisory Board Meeting are found in Appendix A, page 7.
+The Corpus Christi Air Monitoring and Surveillance Camera Project Advisory Board met on March 1, 2011 on the campus of Texas A&M University in Corpus Christi, Texas.
+Dr. Allen presented the results of the SO2 emissions analysis.
+The meeting notes from the Advisory Board Meeting are found in Appendix A, page 8.